Skip to content

 Install and configure the following on Commerce PaaS before you create your storefront.
 Adobe Commerce as a Cloud Service and Adobe Commerce Optimizer manage these automatically.
 Skip this section if you are not on Commerce PaaS.

-The Storefront Compatibility package extends the GraphQL schema for cart, checkout, account, and order.
-For an overview, see the Storefront Compatibility package row in Commerce services.
-For installation, see Install the Storefront Compatibility package (v2.4.7 or v2.4.8).
+Extends GraphQL for cart, checkout, account, and order flows that drop-ins expect.
+Overview: Commerce services.
+Install: Install the Storefront Compatibility package (v2.4.7 or v2.4.8).

 Headless storefronts must send the required storefront events for Live Search and Product Recommendations.
 Use the Experience League topics in the table for setup and headless data requirements.
 On Edge Delivery Services, implement storefront events with the Adobe Client Data Layer and Analytics .

-After confirming your prerequisites, create and configure your project.
+After confirming your prerequisites, create your storefront and connect it to Commerce.